Ricky Valance: Music career

 He started his musical career after leaving the armed forces.
 He performed in local clubs in the north of England as a cabaret singer for a couple of years, before he was discovered by an A&R representative from EMI, signed to EMI's Columbia label, and placed with the record producer Norrie Paramor.

 He claimed he selected the stage name Ricky Valance because he liked the name Ricky, and took the name Valance from that of a trainer at a horse racing meeting; it was not a tribute to Ritchie Valens as sometimes reported.

 At his first recording session, Paramor suggested that Valance cover Ray Peterson's American hit, "Tell Laura I Love Her", co-written by Jeff Barry.
 The recording was arranged by Frank Barber.
 Peterson's original version of the song had never been released in the United Kingdom, as Decca Records considered a rock song about death and tragedy to be in bad taste.
 The BBC refused to play teenage tragedy songs like "Tell Laura I Love Her", but, thanks to airplay on Radio Luxembourg, Valance was rewarded with a number 1 hit in September 1960.
 Valance thus became the first Welsh man to reach the top spot – Shirley Bassey being the first Welsh female with "As I Love You" in February 1959.
 The record was his only chart hit in the UK.

 After topping the UK Singles Chart, Valance appeared in the 1961 A Song For Europe competition, hoping to represent the UK in the upcoming Eurovision Song Contest.
 His song, "Why Can't We?", placed third out of the nine entries; the winner was "Are You Sure?" performed by the Allisons.

 Further singles included "Movin' Away" and "Jimmy's Girl".
-Over 100,000 copies were sold of "Jimmy's Girl", and "Movin' Away" made it to number one in Australia and Scandinavia.
+More than 100,000 copies were sold of "Jimmy's Girl", and "Movin' Away" made it to number one in Australia and Scandinavia.

 While Valance continued to have some international success, changes in musical taste in the mid 1960s resulted in the ending of his Columbia contract.
 He sang in Ireland with a showband, the Chessmen, in 1967, and also undertook work as an actor, and performed country music.
 In later years, he featured in 1960s revival festivals in Britain, and on cruise ships.
 In 1989, he visited Nashville where he appeared on the show Nashville Now, and he returned there in 2001 to record an album, One of the Best.
 Later, he continued to perform, when living in Spain, and hosted a local golf-based chat show on television, Play a Round with Ricky.

 In 2015, he was given an award at the Wales Millennium Centre, as the first Welsh man to have a UK number one hit.
 He released a single, "Welcome Home", in 2017, to raise funds for the Royal Air Force Museum.